This post has been in my head for a VERY LONG TIME.

 Don’t get me wrong, I absolutely love how welcoming and friendly the blogging community is.
 We’re constantly sharing each other’s posts and commenting and basically giving attention to as many people as we can.

-If you’re not a blogger, you don’t know about what it’s like to be one unless a blogger explains it all to you.
+If you’re not a blogger, you don’t know what it’s like to be one unless a blogger explains it all to you.
 And hence you might not know how much we value shares.

 Even if the shares don’t result in new followers or readers, it means a LOT that you took the time to share a post.
 And since I’m on Instagram as well, I know that people do frequently share Instagram posts to support.
 Yes, that is easy to do with just two taps.
 But if you could spend a few extra seconds to share your blogger friend’s post, I guarantee you, their day would be made.